Introduction: Cheap Solar Air Heater

-Connect electric fan to inlet pipe.
-Connect wire to temperature controller and adjust on/off parameters.
+Connect the electric fan to the inlet pipe.
+Connect the wire to the temperature controller and adjust on/off parameters.

 Step 4: Tips

-Seal and insulation all and everywere.
-Inner temperature are growing without hot air losses.
+Seal and insulation all and everywhere.
+Inner temperatures are growing without hot air losses.

-Higher fan rate = lower temperature on out, but effeciency our system is higher.
-If you want make it warmer at the exit - decrease power of fan.
+Higher fan rate = lower temperature on out, but the efficiency of our system is higher.
+If you want to make it warmer at the exit - decrease the power of the fan.

-Main rule is: less turns - less losses.
-There are two variant of ducting path within collector - "snake" and "snail".
-Snake is better, when form of case is rectangle, and snail good for square form.
+The main rule is fewer turns - fewer losses.
+There is two variant of the ducting path within the collector - "snake" and "snail".
+Snake is better when the form of the case is a rectangle, and the snail is good for square form.

-In summer, temperature is exteremely high.
-We need protection of our collector from direct sun light.
-Close him by material of house coating (in my case - vinyl siding)
+In summer, the temperature is extremely high.
+We need the protection of our collector from direct sunlight.
+Close him by the material of house coating (in my case - vinyl siding)

 Step 5: More Cheaper?

 No problem.
-Don`t pay for electric fan, take old kitchen cooker hood.
+Don`t pay for an electric fan, take an old kitchen cooker hood.
 Good power, low noise, dust filtration, speed selector, even illumination - all of this is perfect for us.
 Try it.
-Really.

 Step 6: Summary

-- Cost of all system less then 100 USD.
+- Cost of all system less than 100 USD.

-- Heating with solar heater cheaper than heating standard electric air heater up to 10 times.
+- Heating with a solar heater is cheaper than heating a standard electric air heater up to 10 times.

-- Assembling need just beginner level and minimum tools.
+- Assembling needs just beginner level and minimum tools.

 Step 7: Safety

 If you work with voltage higher, than 12v - be careful!
-Invite a qualified electrician for wires connect.
+Invite a qualified electrician for wire connect.

 Working on angle grinder - use safety glasses.
 Working with window glass - use gloves.

 Never work himself - working with friends is faster and more fun.
-Also, assembled sun collector very heavy.
-Install it carefully.
+Also, assembled sun collector is very heavy.
+Installing it carefully.